-- 3.1 When manual handling operations are being carried out the following key steps must be considered: - Avoid hazardous manual handling operations where reasonably practicable.
+- 3.1 When manual handling operations are being carried out the following key steps must be considered: - avoid hazardous manual handling operations where reasonably practicable.
 Consider whether the load must be moved at all.
-If it must, whether it can be moved with the aid of mechanical assistance - Assess adequately any hazardous operations that cannot be avoided.
+If it must, whether it can be moved with the aid of mechanical assistance; - assess adequately any hazardous operations that cannot be avoided.
 An ergonomic assessment should look at more than just the weight of the load.
 You should consider the shape and size of the load; the way the task is carried out (e.g. the handler's posture); the working environment (e.g. is it cramped or hot?); the individual's capability (e.g. is unusual strength required?).
-Unless the assessment is very simple a written record of it is needed - Reduce the risk of injury as far as reasonably practicable.
+The HSE has developed the Manual Handling assessment charts (the MAC tool) which may be used to support the assessment process.
+Unless the assessment is very simple, a written record of it is needed; - reduce the risk of injury from these operations as far as reasonably practicable.
 A good assessment will not only show whether there is a problem but will also point to where the problem lies.
 That is the starting point for improvement.
-For example, if the load is bulky or heavy it may be possible to use mechanical handling aids or break down the load.
-If handlers have to adopt an awkward posture it may be able to rearrange the task.
+For example, if the load is bulky or heavy, it may be possible to use mechanical handling aids or break down the load.
+If handlers have to adopt an awkward posture, it may be possible to rearrange the task.
 Additional training may be required.